Meet Our Amazing Tutors

 Of course, there is still a lot for me to learn; and I look forward to learning from students, parents, and teachers while putting my best foot forth as a tutor.
 This is a team effort, and I look forward to working with each other to accomplish our common goal!

 Hi, my name is Diana and I look forward to meeting and working with you!
 I was born in New Hampshire, moved around to several different states including New York and Pennsylvania, and ended up in Texas 7 years ago!
 I went to school at Kutztown University of Pennsylvania and studied secondary education and mathematics.
 I taught high school math for 8 years in the classroom, but now I love teaching math in a tutoring setting.

-One of my favorite things about teaching has always been working one-on-one with students.
+One of my favorite things about teaching has always been working one-to-one with students.
 I truly care, and want them to understand.
 I love to see the look on their face when they are successful at something they didn't think they would be!

 I hope we can work together with you and your child to build their confidence and skills in mathematics.
 I look forward to hearing from you!

 Hello!
 My name is Kimberly Hollis and I am very excited to join the Tutor Doctor family.
 I am currently teaching 4th grade, and I have a total of 7 years of teaching experience.
 I am the mother of two children, ages 17 and 13, so I am very familiar with the Middle School and High School curriculum as well.

 Prior to becoming an educator, I worked in Corporate America for 16 years.
 I am very passionate about teaching and learning, and I consider myself a life-long learner.
 I am currently pursuing a Doctorate degree in Education at Georgia Southern University.